Data-Reconstruction-Attacks/Cosine_Attack_Demonstration/README.md

 Steps in the Code

 Step 1 – Prepare Data

-Extract features: Gender, Height, Weight.
+  1) Extract features: Gender, Height, Weight.

-Encode gender: Male = 1, Female = -1.
+  2) Encode gender: Male = 1, Female = -1.

-Convert to NumPy array for computation.
+  3) Convert to NumPy array for computation.

 Step 2 – Select Samples

-Pick 3 buffer points (list_1) randomly.
+  1) Pick 3 buffer points (list_1) randomly.

-Pick 1 unknown data point (list_2) randomly.
+  2) Pick 1 unknown data point (list_2) randomly

-Compute cosine similarities between the unknown point and the 3 buffer points → list_3.
+  3) Compute cosine similarities between the unknown point and the 3 buffer points → list_3.

 Step 3 – Compute Intersection Direction

-Define compute_direction(axes, list_3) to solve for the intersection direction vector of the cones defined by buffer points.
+  1) Define compute_direction(axes, list_3) to solve for the intersection direction vector of the cones defined by buffer points.

-The output is a unit vector pointing to the direction of the unknown data point.
+  2) The output is a unit vector pointing to the direction of the unknown data point.

 Step 4 – Reconstruct the Unknown Point

-Normalize the direction vector into the form:
+  1)Normalize the direction vector into the form: (x1 / ​x1 ​​, x1 / ​x2 ​​, x1 / ​x3​​)

+  2) Compare this reconstructed vector with the actual unknown sample.

+  3) If they match, the unknown point is successfully reconstructed (attack succeeded).

+Step 5 – Visualization

+  Use Matplotlib (3D plotting) to visualize:

+    1) Cones formed by buffer points and their cosine similarity angles.

+    2) The intersection line (direction of the unknown point).